wuub/roj/README.md

-# roj - opinionated Docker orchestration for growing infrastructures
+# roj - opinionated container orchestration for growing infrastructures

 ## Concepts

-* node - machine running *docker*, *consul* and *roj* daemons
+* node - machine running *roj* daemon
+* roj cluster - any number of roj nodes connected to the same consul cluster
 * app - a set of docker containers that can be launched multiple times
 * instance - an app running on a single node

 ## Preparing a Consul cluster

-__you may skip this paragraph if you already have a functional consul cluster__
+__you may skip this paragraph if you already have a running consul cluster__

 Roj uses consul for all of its features: node discovery, membership, access control, persistent metadata storage, change notifications and redeploys.